-At the August 25 gathering of Surrey Muse, Ghia will be the Featured Poet.
-More about the event is here: august-25-gathering
+At the April 26 gathering of Surrey Muse, Ghia will begin the Open Mic session.
+More information about the event is here: april-26-gathering

 Surrey Muse gatherings take place

 on the unceded Coast Salish territories of the Katzie,

 Kwantlen, Musqueam, Squamish and Tsleil-Waututh First Nations.